DISTANCE/DURATION: 0.6 miles (1.0 km) 30 minutes.

 CHARACTER: from the B4329 road walk along bridleway/farm lane for 50 metres, then walk up slope along track and across moorland to standing stones.
 Uneven and boggy ground, reasonably gentle gradients, paths with natural surfaces.

 LOOK OUT FOR: Prehistoric standing stones constructed by ancient people.
-Some of these stones may have formed part of a large circle and may be associated with stones at Stonehenge.

 Caution: Parking is limited to two laybys shown on the map; please do not park in gateways or passing places.
 The land is designated a Special Area of Conservation, a Site of Special Scientific Interest and a Scheduled Monument and protected by law.